Promoting your #ProtestPP event

 - Promoting your event with a Customizable Flyer

 Promoting Your event in Church Bulletins

 Send out a bulletin announcement to all the local churches in your area.
 It’s a fantastic way to get free publicity!
 You can also send it to diocesan Respect Life or Life and Family coordinators to send to their local contacts.
-Here is a sample bulletin announcement you can modify for your event.
+Check back here soon for a sample bulletin announcement you can use to promote your event!